Alvin Rosco Stancil

 Donell Franklin Stancil

-Alvin was a fine looking fella, many of the local girls wanted to go with him.
+Alvin was a fine-looking fella, and many of the local girls wanted to go with him.

-In spring of 1899, Alvin went to the Cabin Community, in Duplin County and supervised the growing of tobacco.
+In the spring of 1899, Alvin went to the Cabin Community in Duplin County and supervised the growing of tobacco.
 He traveled by horse and buggy.

 The Cabin Community looked forward to Alvin's arrival.
 A group of farmers met with him.
 Alvin said, "I will tell you about tobacco, starting at the beginning."
 And he did.

 "Tobacco is a very good money crop.
-Enough money can be made to live comfortable the rest of the year.
+Enough money can be made to live comfortably the rest of the year.
 I'm here to help you succeed."

 Harvey met his future wife, Gertrude Williams, at the Smith Chapel Church.
 The season lasted seven weeks.
 After the season was over, Alvin stayed and worked in a general store owned by William James Kennedy.
 Alvin courted Myrtle "Mertis" Smith and Della Mercer.
 Della was the daughter of Celia Jane Mercer Kennedy and step-daughter of William James Kennedy.